gustavoapolinario/gitops-argocd-sample/argocd-rbac/README.md

 ## Change the user password

 To change password, you need to the below command.

-You need specify the user who will be changed the password and the new password for this user The command needs your current password too.
+You need specify the user who will be changed the password and the new password for this user.

+The command needs your current password too.
 The password of the same user logged, in other words, the password used on argocd login command.

 ```bash
 argocd account update-password --account USER_NAME --new-password NEW_USER_PASSWORD --current-password ARGOCD_ADMIN_PASSWORD --port-forward --port-forward-namespace argocd
 ```

-to facilitate the understanting, this is the same script, but with variables:
+To improve the understanting, I make this script.
+It is the same command agove, but with variables:

 ```bash
 ARGOCD_ADMIN_LOGGED_PASSWORD=$(kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo)